mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 ```

 You might try a similar trick by modifying the first and last entries of `intermediate-qs` instead of appending a point, but I suspect that the optimizer would be able to figure out how to undo your offset.
 (Try this as an exercise.)

-Next, a new version of `find-path` that passes the offsets through to the new `parametric-path-action*`:

 ```clojure
 (defn find-path* [win]